linkpoolio/linkpool-owners/README.md

 Once contributed, the digital agreement is locked and you will recieve that share for the lifetime of LinkPool.
 Fees earned by the LinkPool platform are transfered to this suite.

-This contract is token agnostic and can support management and distribution of any ERC20 token, but natively uses ERC677 (LINK).
+This contract is token agnostic and can support management and distribution of any ERC20 token.

+**NOTE:** It is not possible to get this contract to conform to the ERC20 standard without causing issues for any application that leverages it.
+For example, a DEX.
+Reasons:
+- Minimum transferrable amount of 0.04 ether.
+This is due to the percentage precision, as 0.04 ether is 0.001% or represented as 1 wei in the contract.
+If this wasn't in-place, then the total amount of ownership would decrease from 100% as division remainder by 0.04 ether would be lost.
+- When distribution is active, the transferring of ownership tokens is blocked.
+Reasoning for the block is due to when tokens are being claimed and ownership is sent, it would skew and modify the percentages during a distribution cycle with the high chance of complete contract blocking.

 ## Contract Usage